January 18, 2019

 This 2017 study surveyed over 3000 citizens of the USA and found a significant improvement in a range of health conditions, including digestive issues, low energy, food allergies, joint pain, gluten sensitivity, eczema, and auto-immune diseases, when participants either switched to a non-GMO diet and in some cases even just reduced the quantity of GMO foods consumed.

-Ironically enough, GM foods contain specially inserted genes of carefully selected species into their DNA.
+Ironically, GM foods contain specially inserted genes from carefully selected species into their DNA.

-The movement began with the intention to develop foods that could alleviate certain disorders and diseases by modifying the properties of these foods that trigger issues for some.
+The movement began with the intention of developing foods that could alleviate certain disorders and diseases by modifying the properties of these foods that trigger issues for some individuals.

 But that was just the beginning.
-A major reason for an ongoing interest and continued push to develop more GM foods is their increased shelf life, which opens up a whole range of business potential.
+A major reason for the ongoing interest in and continued development of GM foods is their increased shelf life, which opens up a whole range of business opportunities.

-The push for continued use of GM seeds and produce is an entirely economic one, as they are very versatile when used in all kinds of processed foods that require long shelf life.
+The push for the continued use of GM seeds and produce is largely driven by economic considerations, as they are highly versatile and can be used in a wide range of processed foods that require a long shelf life.

-However, in the absence of a strong regulatory board to keep the quality and composition of GM seeds in check and a market replete with producers willing to compromise the quality of the outcome and production, it is difficult to assess which metabolites of GM food will cause potential harm when consumed.
+However, in the absence of a strong regulatory board to oversee the quality and composition of GM seeds and a market replete with producers willing to compromise on quality, it is challenging to determine which metabolites of GM food may cause potential harm when consumed.

 And that is only the producers of raw material.